balascobaco/singlePriceGrid/README.md

 # singlePriceGrid
 Single Price Grid challange from FrontEnd Menthor

-This is still a work in progress, just a practice run, still learning how to create responsive designs, so this won't work for smartphones.
+This was an interesting experience to get started with media querries for those responsive designs!

 Had a lot of fun with this one!
-Hope to get a chance to reupload it soon. :)